Derm DMs: Why Do I Have Dry Skin Around My Mouth?

 What Causes Dry Skin Around the Mouth?

 Most people will begin to notice more-than-usual facial and body dryness during the harsh winter months when moisture from the air is zapped.
 These dry patches or flakes can also appear on the lips and around the mouth.
 This can also occur in the summer due to air conditioning or sun damage.
-Additional factors to blame can include lifestyle habits (more on that later) and product use.
+Additional factors to blame include lifestyle habits (more on that later) and product use.
 While this dryness is usually temporary and not anything serious, it can definitely be frustrating to deal with.
 “The skin around the mouth is more sensitive than other areas on the face,” says Dr. Sra.
 Because of this, it’s important to take proper care to not aggravate the area.
-Here are some bad skin-care habits to avoid to help prevent dry skin around the mouth:
+Ahead, find some bad skin-care habits to avoid to help prevent dry skin around the mouth.